mathiasdonoso/j2g/README.md

 ```

 ## Contributing
 Feel free to open issues or submit pull requests to improve the tool.
-Contributions are welcome!
+Contributions are welcome.